 - Evidence-based treatment of children and adolescents with acute and complex trauma

 - Prolonged exposure (PE)

 - Parent guidance

 (for academic support only)

 Dr. Vrieze is broadly interested in developmental psychopathology, namely the myriad biological and environmental factors that contribute to the onset and trajectory of mental health problems in young children.
 Her research has focused on attachment and the reflective capacity of depressed mothers to attune to the emotional needs of their young children.
 She is interested in the development of community-based interventions for younger children identified as at-risk for developing emotional-behavioral problems.

-Trauma (acute, complex), chronic stress, adjustment to significant stressors and adversities.
-Dr Vrieze works with children, adolescents, young adults, and families utilizing evidence-based approaches including: cognitive behavioral therapy (CBT), trauma-focused cognitive behavioral therapy (TF-CBT), prolonged exposure therapy (PE), parent guidance, exposure-response prevention, and supportive psychotherapy.
+She focuses on trauma (acute, complex), chronic stress, and adjustment to significant stressors and adversities.
+Dr. Vrieze works with children, adolescents, young adults, and families utilizing evidence-based approaches including cognitive behavioral therapy (CBT), trauma-focused cognitive behavioral therapy (TF-CBT), prolonged exposure therapy (PE), parent guidance, exposure-response prevention, and supportive psychotherapy.